How Nancy Meyers Transformed Her Dream Home and Fell Back in Love with it

 The result was nothing short of remarkable.
 The reimagined home not only reflected Meyers’ signature style—warm, inviting, and effortlessly chic—but also rekindled her love for the space.
 What was once too big now felt just right, proving that sometimes, instead of moving on, you just need to reimagine the possibilities of what you already have.

-Photos featured in Architectural Diges
+Photos featured in Architectural Digest

-Photographer Amy Neunsinger
+Photographer: Amy Neunsinger

-Interior Design Mark D. Sikes
+Interior Design: Mark D. Sikes